pwr/KSP/readme.md

 ----------------------

 ... with my Kindle.
 Can't guarantee it will work on yours, with your Kindle.
 The configuration process may be a bit long, configuring the Kindle(s) is longer and more error-prone.
-Caveat emptor.
+Caveat emptor, some assembly required, etc.

 Deployment